 Since the passage of 10-1, Austin continues to lead the state in growth-at-all costs policies that have all but killed Austin’s affordability and that threaten private property, land and water resources throughout the region.
 Curtis said, “Everyone should watch this video of Brian Rodgers who spoke in October 2016 in Bastrop about the true costs of the growth as the irresponsible developer lobby sets its sights now on surrounding counties, especially lower income communities like Bastrop and Caldwell counties.”

-In the fall of 2013, Curtis helped found the non-profit (51034) only membership organization for independent, non-aligned voters in Texas — the League of Independent Voters of Texas.
-The League is helping to build another cross-partisan coalition focused on a variety of questions related to water, property rights and political reform.
+In the fall of 2013, Curtis helped found the non-profit (501c4) membership organization for independent, non-aligned voters in Texas — the League of Independent Voters of Texas.
+The League is building the most important cross-partisan coalition for Texans — uniting rural and urban folks.
+LIV focuses on a variety of questions related to water, property rights, affordability and political reform.
 LIV has been a leader in the fight to stop the Vista Ridge 142-mile pipeline from Burleson County to San Antonio — a major threat to bringing the “California Water Model” to Texas.
-That model involves moving water to dry areas for the developer real estate lobby, while using eminent domain for private gain.
+That model involves moving water to dry areas for the hyper-developement, while using eminent domain for private gain.
 Watch the 1 minute trailer or the entire 17 minute, “I Oppose the San Antone Hose“.

 Eighteen days after his reelection, Rep. Tim Kleinschmidt gave then Gov. Rick Perry the tool allowed by state law to rush a special election called for House District 18 (Lee, Bastrop, Caldwell, Gonzales & Karnes counties).
 Early voting began in the middle of Christmas and New Years 2015.
 Curtis jumped into a five way race for state representative, “because no one wanted to talk about the planned heist by water profiteers of, by far, the most valuable asset in the district — masses of water in the slow recharge aquifer underlying us in the great Simsboro formation of the Carrizo-Wilcox Aquifer”.
 Curtis’ strong third-place showing (beating two Democrats and forcing a runoff between the two Republicans who far outspent her) forced the issue of groundwater depletion into the race.
 The current representative, John Cyrier (R-Lockhart), keeps this issue close to him as we enter the 2017 legislative session – thanks to the work of Independent Texans and the League of Independent Voters.